nadath/nadath.github.io/_posts/2023-07-29-draggable.md

 ### To the main thing

 I was itching to create the draggable posts on my blog page, like on Anon.
 Took hours to come up with this one.
-Apprently with no strong foundation in HTML/CSS/Javascript, and only marginal experience in editing Tumblr themes, this is what you get.
+Apprently with only marginal experience in editing Jekyll and Tumblr themes, this is what you get.

 The saviour yet again: [an answer on Stackoverfow](https://stackoverflow.com/a/63857834/22305530) to the same question.